besser82/CMake/Help/manual/cmake.1.rst

    --use-stderr   = Ignored.
 Behavior is default in CMake >= 3.0.
    --             = Pass remaining options to the native tool.

- Run cmake --build with no options for quick help.
+ Run cmake3 --build with no options for quick help.

 ``-N``
  View mode only.